-To avoid bodily injury or death from unexpected start-up or fall of a raised machine, always stop engine and remove key before leaving the operator's seat, and always engage safety props before going under the machine for any reason.
+To prevent bodily injury or death from the unexpected start-up or fall of a raised machine, always stop the engine and remove the key before leaving the operator's seat, and always engage the safety props before going under the machine.

 - 1. Raise the hold-down fully, and engage the lift cylinder safety props. - 2.
-Shut down the combine, and remove the key from the ignition. - 3.
-Remove two screws (A) from the access cover (B) closest to the finger guide being replaced, and remove the access cover. - 4.
+Shut down the combine, and remove the key from the ignition. - Remove two screws (A) from the access cover (B) closest to the finger guide being replaced, and remove the access cover. - 4.
 Remove auger finger (C).
-For instructions, refer to 5.6.1 Replacing Auger Fingers, page 251.
+For instructions, refer to 5.6.1 Replacing Auger Fingers, page 247.